koneill1994/kingdom_bot/README.md

 `counties_maker_2.py` is imported by **reddit_bot.py**, and holds the class definitions for the data structures which represent holdings, kingdoms, and rulers.
 It also creates a map of different counties that users can take control of.

-The map is represented by a 256*256 pixel grid, divided in between 200 different counties.
+`kingdoms_test.py` is a side-project not yet integrated into the game.
+It is a more realistic, procedurally generated map, which ideally would be used to generate productivity values for the different counties depending on the biome.

 #Map generation

 ![Looks a bit like a bacteria culture, doesn't it?](https://i.imgur.com/b6HcSyJ.gif)

+The map created by `counties_maker_2.py` is represented by a 256*256 pixel grid, divided in between 200 different counties.

+Here's how the algorithm works:

+* Randomly pick 200 points within the empty map.
+These "capitals" are essentially each county's starting point.
+  * test